-Found in 27 Collections and/or Records:
+Found in 29 Collections and/or Records:

-Scope and Content note This collection is comprised of the single, handwritten, autobiography of Henry Carter.
-His autobiography describes his childhood with his brother and widowed mother, but mostly focuses on his adult life as a sailor.
-He also included a brief history of the genealogy of his father's side of the family.
+Henry Carter's autobiography describes his childhood with his brother and widowed mother, but mostly focuses on his adult life as a sailor.
+Also included is a brief history of the genealogy of Carter's father's side of the family.

-Scope and Content note This collection is composed of the single volume manuscript by Joseph C. Carter, entitled "Philadelphia Quaker Philanthropists: Ann and George Williams."
-The manuscript provides a brief biography of, and genealogical information for, Ann Trimble Williams and George Williams and their involvement in early Philadelphia philanthropic societies, including the Magdalen Society.
+Joseph C. Carter's manuscript, entitled "Philadelphia Quaker Philanthropists: Ann and George Williams," provides a brief biography of, and genealogical information for, Ann Trimble Williams and George Williams, and their involvement in early Philadelphia philanthropic societies, including the Magdalen Society.

-Scope and Content note This collection is comprised of the single volume manuscript of Margaret Ellis's memoir.
-The volume begins with an account of Ellis's convincement (i.e. conversion to Quakerism) at the age of 14, her experiences in the Society of Friends and her experiences as a minister, and her travels as a minister in England from Philadelphia with her friend Margaret Lewis.
+Margaret Ellis's memoir begins with an account of Ellis's convincement (conversion to Quakerism) at the age of 14, her experiences in the Society of Friends, her experiences as a minister, and her travels as a minister in England from Philadelphia with her friend Margaret Lewis.

 Marty Voellmy Giessler's autobiography begins with her travel to Berlin from her home in Switzerland.
 She arrives as a student hoping to study the socialist movement and describes her experiences with other students and members of the "German Youth Movement."